-As previously noted, such material was extensively studied, both in Hydrogen and Deuterium atmosphere using a very accurate flow calorimeter (indetermination <2%).
-The time of experiments was really long (over 10 months) and only at the end the damages were so heavy to prevent further reliable interpretation of the experimental results.
-As quoted before, they were discussed, deeply, during the X International Workshop on Anomalies... on last April 2012.
+As previously noted, such material was extensively studied, both in H_2 and D_2 atmosphere using a very accurate flow calorimeter (indetermination <2%).
+The total times of experiments were really long (over 10 months) and only at the end the damages were so heavy to prevent further reliable interpretation of the experimental results.
+They were discussed, very deeply, during the "X International Workshop on Anomalies...", on last April 2012 [Ref.
+2].

-We were very happy to know that also Akito Takahashi and Akira Kitamura (and Colleagues), respectively from Osaka and Kobe University (Japan), studied in secret (like us), an alloy of Ni-Cu (at nanometric size) dispersed in an inert matrix of ZrO2.
-Such work was performed by them among a collaboration with the Research Group of Toyota Company (Technova).
-We got some information, by A. Takahashi and A. Kitamura, since January 2012, about promising results on a specific Ni-Cu-ZrO2 alloy.
-Such material is a further development of the nanomaterial Pd_35%-ZrO2_65% developed by Yoshiaki Arata (Osaka University) since 2005.
+We were very happy to know that also Akito Takahashi and Akira Kitamura (and Colleagues), respectively from Osaka and Kobe University (Japan), studied in secret (like us), an alloy of Ni-Cu (at true nanometric size, i.e. 5-20nm) dispersed in an inert matrix of ZrO_2 .
+Such work was performed among collaboration with the Research Group of a Toyota Company (Technova).
+We got some information, by A. Takahashi and A. Kitamura, since January 2012, about promising results by a specific (Ni85-Cu15){35%}-(ZrO2){65%} alloy [Ref.
+4].

+We recall that such material is a further development of the nanomaterial Pd_35%-ZrO2_65% developed by Yoshiaki Arata (Osaka Univ., Japan) since 2005.

-Such "short information" came because I was invited to give a Review Talk, on Anomalous effects in LENR studies, at the WSEC2012 Conference (World Sustainable Energy Conference 2012) organized by the ISEO (International Sustainable Energy Organization).
-The ISEO is an ONG linked to several not-politic Organizations (UNESCO, WHO, ILO, WWF, ...) connected to United Nations at Geneva.
-Obviously, I requested that everybody involved in LENR studies, worldwide, communicate the most recent and interesting results to include in my talk.
+The "short information" about Ni-Cu-ZrO2 came because I was invited to give a Review talk, on Anomalous Effects in LENR Studies, at the WSEC2012 Conference (World Sustainable Energy Conference 2012) organized by the ISEO (International Sustainable Energy Organization).
+The ISEO is an ONG linked to several not-politic Organizations (UNESCO, WHO, ILO,...) connected to United Nations at Geneva.
+Obviously, I requested that everybody involved in LENR studies, worldwide, communicate the most recent and interesting results to include in my Review.
+A similar talk, with even more technical/scientific details, was given even at CERN (Geneva) on March 22, 2012 in the framework of the (prestigious) CERN Colloquium.
+Under my specific request, it was added also a talk (by Y. Srivastava, Univ.
+Perugia, Italy) related to overview of theories in LENR.

-The overall behaviour of Ni-Cu alloys, in respect to Hydrogen and Deuterium absorption, and the amount of anomalous heat detected, were, in several aspects, similar.
+The overall behaviours of Ni-Cu alloys although at different ratios of two main elements, in respect to H_2 and D_2 absorption, and the amount of anomalous heat detected, were, in several aspects, similar in the experiments performed both in Japan and Italy.

-Such kind of evidence reinforced our intention to develop a better material, keeping the Ni-Cu composition "constant".
-In other words, our efforts were devoted to improve the amount of active material at low dimensions (<<100nm) and, at the same time, avoid the adverse effect of "leakage" of the smallest particle from the surface.
+Such kind of evidence reinforced our intention to develop a better material (from the point of view of nanodimensionality), keeping the starting Ni-Cu composition "constant".
+In other words, our efforts were devoted to improve the amount of active material at low dimensions (<100nm) and, at the same time, avoid the adverse effect of "leakage" of the smallest particle from the surface, e.g. under dynamic vacuum conditions.